Project 2:

 The newsletter provides news on study progress and updates, and features profiles on the research team.
 Newsletters are automatically sent to participants approximately 6 months after each annual visit.

 We regularly host webinars, which are open to all enrolled participants and cover study background, updates, and a Q&A portion with study investigators and featured guests.
-Our most recent webinar, which you can watch below, was held on January 11, 2022.
-Prior webinars were held on May 19, 2021 and June 16, 2020 - and can be viewed here.
+Our most recent webinar, which you can watch below, was held on August 14th, 2024.
+Prior webinars were held on January 11, 2023, May 19, 2021 and June 16, 2020 - and can be viewed here.

 3